Edunzz/Edunzz-Jromero_5to_a_99289835/README.md

 # Edunzz-Jromero_5to_a_99289835
+- Protafolio Profecional
-Protafolio Profecional Jose Eduardo Romero Jimenez
+- nombre: Jose Eduardo Romero Jimenez
+- grado: 5to
+- seccion: a
+- colegio: Gundam
+- region: Lima